gelic-idealab/3deposit/README.md

 VR* | Surge.sh

 *Properly configured WebVR applications will be published to static hosting.
 There is an experiemental feature to automatically port desktop VR applications to web-embeddable formats.

+Custom services can be added to support additional media types & endpoints.
+3deposit's simple API and service SDK makes this a relatively painless affair.

 ## Data flow ##
 ![3deposit](./docs/3deposit-flow.png)